citp/privacy-policy-historical/n/ne/neu/neutrogena.com.md

 Some areas of the Site may ask you to submit personal information in order for you to benefit from the specified features (such as newsletter subscriptions, tips/pointers, or order processing) or to participate in a particular activity (such as sweepstakes or other promotions).
 You will be informed what information is required and what information is optional.

 We may combine the information you submit with other information we have collected from you, whether on- or offline, including, for example, your purchase history.
-We may also combine it with information we receive about you from other sources, such as other companies, divisions, parents, subsidiaries, and affiliated companies of Neutrogena Corporation, publicly available information sources (including information from your publicly available social media profiles), and other third parties.
+We may also combine it with information we receive about you from other sources, such as other companies, divisions, parents, subsidiaries, and affiliated companies of Johnson & Johnson Consumer Inc., publicly available information sources (including information from your publicly available social media profiles), and other third parties.

 #### **Passive Information Collection and Use**